junxit/us-congress-bills-110/bill.md

     - **(D)** school readiness indicators; and
     - **(E)** links to community services;
   - **(3)** the research-based instruction, materials, and activities being used in the activities funded under the grant; and
-  - **(4)** the effectiveness of the training and ongoing professional development provided—
-    - **(A)** to staff supported under the grant; and
+  - **(4)** the training and technical assistance, including ongoing professional development, provided to programs supported under the grant.
-    - **(B)** to the broader early childhood community.
-- **(h)** *Supplement not Supplant* Grant funds provided under this section shall be used to supplement, and not supplant, Federal and non-Federal funds available for carrying out the activities described in this section.
+- **(g)** *Supplement not Supplant* Grant funds provided under this section shall be used to supplement, and not supplant, Federal and non-Federal funds available for carrying out the activities described in this section.
-- **(i)** *Authorization of Appropriations* There is authorized to be appropriated to carry out this section $50,000,000 for the period of fiscal years 2008 through 2010.
+- **(h)** *Authorization of Appropriations* There is authorized to be appropriated to carry out this section $20,000,000 for fiscal year 2009 and such sums for fiscal years 2010 through 2013.

-## § 7.
+## § 6.
 Targeted grants for early childhood home visitation for military families

-- **(a)** *In General* The Secretary of Defense, in consultation with the Secretary of Education and the Secretary of Health and Human Services, shall make grants, on a competitive basis, to eligible applicants to enable such applicants to support and expand efforts to deliver services under quality programs of early childhood home visitation to eligible families with a family member in the Armed Forces.
+- **(a)** *In General* The Secretary of Defense, in consultation with the Secretary of Education and the Secretary of Health and Human Services, shall make grants, on a competitive basis, to eligible applicants to enable such applicants to support and expand efforts to deliver services through high quality programs of early childhood home visitation to eligible families with a family member in the Armed Forces.
 - **(b)** *Eligible Applicant* In this section, the term eligible applicant means any of the following:
   - **(1)** A local educational agency that receives payments under title VIII of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7701 et seq.).
   - **(2)** A school of the defense dependents’ education system under the Defense Dependents’ Education Act of 1978 (20 U.S.C.
 921 et seq.).
   - **(3)** A school established under section 2164 of title 10, United States Code.
   - **(4)** A community-based organization serving families with a family member in the Armed Forces.
 - **(c)** *Applications* An eligible applicant that desires to receive a grant under this section shall submit an application to the Secretary of Defense at such time, in such manner, and containing such information as the Secretary of Defense may require.
 The application shall include a description of—
-  - **(1)** the results of a communitywide needs assessment that describes—
-    - **(A)** community demographics demonstrating the need for outreach and services to eligible families with a family member in the Armed Forces;
+  - **(1)** the results of a communitywide needs assessment that demonstrates the need for services to eligible families with a family member in the Armed Forces and describes—
+    - **(A)** community demographics;
     - **(B)** the quality and capacity of existing programs of early childhood home visitation for eligible families with a family member in the Armed Forces;
     - **(C)** the gaps in programs of early childhood home visitation for eligible families with a family member in the Armed Forces; and
     - **(D)** the type of program of early childhood home visitation necessary to address the gaps identified;
   - **(2)** the program of early childhood home visitation that will be supported by the grant under this section;
   - **(3)** how the proposed program of early childhood home visitation will promote positive parenting skills and children’s early learning and development;
   - **(4)** how the proposed program of early childhood home visitation will incorporate the authorized activities described in subsection (f);
-  - **(5)** how services provided through a grant under this section will use materials that are geared toward eligible families with a family member in the Armed Forces;
+  - **(5)** how services provided through a grant under this section will use materials that are appropriate toward eligible families with a family member in the Armed Forces;
   - **(6)** how the activities under this section will build on and promote coordination with existing programs of early childhood home visitation, if such programs exist in the community, in an effort to promote an array of home visitation that ensures more eligible families with a family member in the Armed Forces are being served and are getting the most appropriate services to meet their needs;
   - **(7)** how the program will ensure that—
-    - **(A)** eligible families with a family member in the Armed Forces are linked to schools; and
+    - **(A)** where appropriate to the program goals of the home visiting model, families participating in early childhood home visitation programs with a family member in the Armed Forces will be introduced to and connected with their local schools to encourage ongoing parental involvement in their children’s education; and
     - **(B)** the activities under this section will support the preparation of children for school;
   - **(8)** how channels of communication will be established between staff of programs of early childhood home visitation and staff of other early childhood education programs, such as Head Start programs carried out under the Head Start Act (42 U.S.C.
 9831 et seq.) and Early Head Start programs carried out under section 645A of such Act, preschool programs, family support programs, and child care programs, to facilitate the coordination of services for eligible families with a family member in the Armed Forces;
   - **(9)** how eligible families with a family member in the Armed Forces will be recruited and retained to receive services under this section;
-  - **(10)** how training and technical assistance will help staff of programs of early childhood home visitation involved in activities under this section to more effectively serve eligible families with a family member in the Armed Forces;
+  - **(10)** how training and technical assistance will be provided to help programs of early childhood home visitation involved in activities under this section to more effectively serve eligible families with a family member in the Armed Forces;
   - **(11)** how the eligible applicant will evaluate the activities supported under this section in order to demonstrate outcomes related to the—
-    - **(A)** increase in number of eligible families with a family member in the Armed Forces served by programs of early childhood home visitation;
+    - **(A)** number of eligible families with a family member in the Armed Forces served by programs of early childhood home visitation;
-    - **(B)** enhancement of participating parents’ knowledge of early learning and development;
+    - **(B)** parental knowledge of early learning and development;
-    - **(C)** enhancement of positive parenting practices related to early learning and development; and
+    - **(C)** positive parenting practices related to early learning and development; and
-    - **(D)** enhancement of children’s cognitive, language, social-emotional, and physical development;
+    - **(D)** children’s cognitive, language, social-emotional, and physical development;
   - **(12)** how the proposed program will conduct outreach activities to target both mothers and fathers and increase father involvement where safe and appropriate; and
   - **(13)** such other information as the Secretary of Defense may require.
 - **(d)** *Approval of Local Applications*
   - **(1)** *In general* The Secretary of Defense shall select applicants for funding under this section based on the quality of the applications and the recommendations of a peer review panel, as described in paragraph (2).
-  - **(2)** *Peer review panel* The peer review panel shall include not less than—
+  - **(2)** *Peer review panel* The peer review panel shall include not fewer than—
     - **(A)** 2 individuals who are experts in the field of home visitation;
     - **(B)** 2 individuals who are experts in early childhood development;
     - **(C)** 2 individuals who are experts in family support for military families;
     - **(D)** 1 individual who is a board certified pediatrician or developmental pediatrician; and
     - **(E)** 1 individual with expertise in administering public or private (including community-based) child maltreatment prevention programs.
-- **(e)** *Duration of Grants* Grants made under this section shall be for a period of no more than 3 years.
-- **(f)** *Authorized Activities* Each eligible applicant that receives a grant under this section shall carry out the following activities:
+- **(e)** *Authorized Activities* Each eligible applicant that receives a grant under this section shall carry out the following activities:
   - **(1)** Providing to as many eligible families with a family member in the Armed Forces as practicable, voluntary early childhood home visitation, on not less frequently than a monthly basis, through the implementation of quality programs of early childhood home visitation that are research-based and that provide parents with—
-    - **(A)** knowledge of age appropriate child development in cognitive, language, social-emotional, and motor domains;
+    - **(A)** knowledge of age-appropriate child development in cognitive, language, social-emotional, and motor domains;
     - **(B)** knowledge of realistic expectations of age-appropriate child behaviors;
     - **(C)** knowledge of health and wellness issues for children and parents;
     - **(D)** modeling, consulting, and coaching on parenting practices;